St. Ann's Church, Dawson Street: Associated people

 Oscar Wilde was baptised within the current parish, at the former St. Mark's Church; St. Ann's now possesses the relevant records after the two parishes were merged.
 Dracula author Bram Stoker was married at St. Ann's (1878), as was Irish patriot Wolfe Tone (1785).
 Anthony St. Leger, founder of the St Leger Stakes horse race, was buried in the churchyard of St. Ann's.
 The philanthropist Thomas Barnardo as a boy attended St. Ann's Sunday school.

-The church contains memorials to the Irish theologian Alexander Knox; English poet Felicia Hemans, who lived on Dawson Street from 1831; Richard Whately, the "eccentric" Anglican Archbishop of Dublin appointed 1831; and art collector and benefactor Hugh Lane, who created major collections of modern art in Dublin.
+English poet Felicia Hemans, who lived on Dawson Street from 1831, is buried in the church's crypt.
+The church contains memorials to the Irish theologian Alexander Knox; Richard Whately, the "eccentric" Anglican Archbishop of Dublin appointed 1831; and art collector and benefactor Hugh Lane, who created major collections of modern art in Dublin.
 Sir Thomas Vesey is also buried here, as is William Downes, 1st Baron Downes, Lord Chief Justice of Ireland.
 The reredos commemorates thirty-two men killed in World War I, and five in World War II, who were from the parish.